-The internet is congested with vultures looking to spy and steal sensitive data.
+The internet has challenges with entities seeking to access and misuse sensitive data.
 In the end, our hopes rely on security tools that promise to keep us safe from cyber criminals.
-But what happens when these so-called ‘guardian angels’ become the vultures we’re running away from?

 That is the case with Avast Antivirus.
-It was once a trusted security tool with over millions of users, then turned out to be harvesting and selling browser history information to third-parties.
+It gained popularity as a trusted security tool with millions of users, but later faced controversies over its data handling practices.
 This scandal was revealed when both Google and Mozilla dropped Avast’s web extension.

 In their defense, Avast claimed the data sold had been de-identified, hence securing user privacy.
 However, based on our experts’ analysis, de-identified data can still be linked to actual identities.
 Before diving deep into the matter, let’s first understand what is Avast?

 Avast is a computer security tool that was founded back in 1988 and has managed to rack over 430 million monthly users.
 The company ranks second in claiming the largest market share in the security industry.
 Avast Antivirus is sold using a freemium model whereby users receive basic endpoint protection features at no cost.
 To have access to advanced features, users have to pay for a premium version.

 This mini security suite comes with an unlimited password manager on its free version.
 It also has a silent gaming mode.
 Although light, it takes time to complete a full system scan compared to other leading competitors in the industry.
 Worse, it can slow down your system performance when executing scans, limiting other activities.

 Avast Antivirus Review

 Now, back to the highlight of the story, as indicated above, Avast claimed to have stripped any identifying details before selling its users’ browsing history.
 Based on this explanation, some might perceive the act as not harmful.
 Unfortunately, a huge amount of anonymized browser history information can be broken down and connected to actual users.